RavingSmurfGB/Py_AutoBloons/README.md

 # Py_AutoBloons
- *This Script is undergoing a re-write, to make creating your own level designs easier and optimising the way to record a gameplan.
-Stay tuned for further updates!*.

-A Python script that will beat Bloons TD 6 on Dark Castle.
-Gives Monkey Money, Insta-Monkeys, Account Leve;s, Monkey Experiance!
+A Python script that will beat Bloons TD 6 on Dark Castle - Gives Monkey Money, Insta-Monkeys, Account Levels and Monkey Experiance!

 ## Contents
 * [How It Works](#How_It_Works)